-

 This is the fourth class in Randall’s Writing with a Bent Nib five-part series.
 Note that each class in the series is sold separately or you can also purchase all five classes at a special bundle price!

-Students are invited to a private Facebook Group as well as a monthly Live Zoom session with Randall Hasson where you can get more information, ask questions, share your work, and meet your fellow students.
+Students are invited to a private Facebook Group where you can get more information, ask questions, share your work, and meet your fellow students.

 The duration of the B Series Nib class is 3.5 hours.
 Scroll down to view curriculum and watch preview movies.